ga-it/InspurNF5288M5_LLMServer/README.md

 * Pre-stage large models into `/data/lmdeploy/models` to avoid cold-start downloads; then set `MODEL_PATH=/models/<your-model>`.
 * Keep `HF_HOME=/root/.cache/huggingface` (already set in compose) so the cache stays on the mounted host path.

 ---

-## Operational Guidance

-- **Long context vs throughput**: Large `SESSION_LEN` increases KV‑cache pressure.
-If you hit OOM or cache thrashing, lower `SESSION_LEN` first.
-- **Batching**: Increase request concurrency only after confirming single‑stream stability.
-Watch VRAM and throughput together.
-- **Pin the model**: Use a local `MODEL_PATH` to avoid cold‑start downloads from Hugging Face in production.
-- **Healthcheck**: The compose file includes a `/v1/models` healthcheck and a prolonged `start_period` to tolerate first‑load times on 30B.
-- **Logs**: `docker logs -f lmdeploy-server` during first load; subsequent restarts should be faster with warm caches.
-- **Upgrades**: Favor minor upgrades of LMDeploy over major PyTorch/CUDA jumps on Volta systems.

----
 # Build and Compose Commands (using `/opt/lmdeploy`)